 Baggage policy and fees

 Although I don’t usually check bags if I can avoid it, I do when flying with Air China.
-This is because airport security checks in China are extremely stringent.
-Putting all my liquids in a checked bag, even though I never exceed the limit, saves me a lot of stress and hassle.
+Airport security checks in China are extremely stringent, so putting all my liquids in a checked bag saves me a lot of stress and hassle - even though I never exceed the limit.

 Check-in

-There’s also the fact that most Chinese airports don’t accept home-printed or mobile boarding passes, and that a lot of travel involving Air China requires document verification.
-Inbound to China, a check-in counter staff member will need to verify your Chinese visa; within China, certain regions (such as Tibet) require special permits and the verification they necessitate.
+There’s also the fact that most Chinese airports don’t accept home-printed or mobile boarding passes.
+A lot of travel involving Air China requires document verification at the counter.

 Lounges

-Air China offers several international lounges at its hubs in Beijing and Chengdu, as well as domestic lounges throughout China.
-While I find the domestic lounges to be hit-or-miss, the international ones (which you can access with a first or business class ticket, or using your Star Alliance Gold status) are surprisingly competitive.
+Air China offers lounges at major airports in China.
+While I find the domestic lounges hit-or-miss, the international ones are surprisingly competitive - and you can access them with a first or business class ticket, or using your Star Alliance Gold status.

-I feel this way primarily because of the food buffet, which features local Chinese classics, ranging from xiaolongbao pork dumplings, to spicy Sichuan dan-dan noodles, to delicious stir fried eggplant, morning glories and other vegetables.
+I feel this way primarily because of the food buffet, which often features local Chinese classics.

-The lounges at Beijing-Capital (PEK), in particular, also offer great views of the tarmac, as well as planes taking off and landing.
-Not a bad way to kill some time before a flight if you live that #AVGeek life!
+The lounges at Beijing-Capital (PEK) also offer great views of the tarmac, as well as planes taking off and landing.
+Not a bad way to kill some time before a flight if you’re into plane watching.

 Onboard experience